yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 Note how it invented the number `2`: it's just the depth of the execution stack at the beginning of the execution (`exec.stackdepth`).

 The solution is also doing dummy work that does not bring us any closer to solving the problem (`float.dup`).
 This is a consequence of the fitness function imperfection.
-Indeed, our fitness function is not giving preference to concise and efficient solutions.
-Just like in the real world: if the natural selection does not favor a trait, the next generations will most likely not have it.
+Indeed, our fitness function is not picking the most concise and efficient solutions.
+Just like in the real world: if the natural selection does not endorse a trait, the next generations will most likely not have it.

 # Solution 2: Less Expected